 In Italy, we already offered “Exploring Sicily” twice this year, as it was in very high demand.
 In 2016, we have arranged dates for both April and May.
 The tour is distinguished by being our richest in UNESCO-listed World Heritage sites, including six places bearing that accolade, since the addition of Monreale to the list earlier in 2015.
 “Cruising the Amalfi Coast” is also being offered twice, in late August and in September.

 In Greece, we are increasing our offers very substantially in the same way.
-Both of our 2-week Greek cruises are available twice next year: “Cruising to the Cyclades” in late April/May and September, “Cruising the Dodecanese” in June and September/October.
+Both of our 2-week Greek cruises are available twice next year: “Cruising to the Cyclades” in spring and September, “Cruising the Dodecanese” in June and September/October.
 Furthermore, our very popular “Exploring Crete“, the most in-depth tour of that island currently on the market, is offered in both April (which just sold out) and October.

 All our itineraries, even the oldest, are constantly changing and improving, following developments in the field.
 There are countless examples: since this year, “Cruising to Ephesus” takes in the newly-designed exhibits in the Ephesus Museum – it also follows the ongoing restoration project in the site’s superb Roman Terrace Houses.
 Peter’s Following the Footsteps of Alexander will, as of now, include the brand-new site museum at Troy, a welcome addition to one of the most important and evocative archaeological sites in the Mediterranean.
 The tour has also been slightly expanded to allow more time for exploring the Gallipoli Peninsula, site of the formative events of the Gallipoli Campaign a century ago.